 Halliburton profit falls 32% on weak N. America drilling

-Oct 21 (Reuters) - Oilfield services provider Halliburton Co HAL.N reported a 32% slump in quarterly profit on Monday, hit by a slowdown in shale drilling in North America, its biggest market.
+Oct 21 (Reuters) - Halliburton Co HAL.N reported a 32% slump in quarterly profit on Monday, hit by weak demand for its services and equipment from oil and gas producers in North America, its biggest market.

+Revenue from North America fell 21% in the third quarter, primarily due to lower activity and pricing in pressure pumping.

+Halliburton and its rivals are battling reduced spending by oil and gas producers as investors push for higher returns rather than growth in a weak oil price environment.

 Net profit attributable to Halliburton fell to $295 million, or 34 cents per share, in the third quarter ended Sept.
 30, from $435 million, or 50 cents per share, a year earlier.